 ** Please see the recipe card at the bottom of the post for the exact quantities **

 - Sugar-Free - To make a sugar-free version, swap the brown sugar for golden erythritol, golden monk fruit, or coconut sugar.

 - Keto/Low-Carb - To make your turkey rub low-carb and keto-friendly, swap the brown sugar for either golden erythritol, golden monk fruit, or coconut sugar.

 Add the garlic powder, onion powder, smoked paprika, chili powder, sea salt, black pepper, brown sugar, cayenne pepper, dried rosemary, dried thyme, and dried sage in a small bowl.

 Mix the smoked turkey dry rub until the ingredients are well combined.

-For smoking a turkey we recommend making a turkey rub paste with a ratio of 1 Tbsp rub to 1 Tbsp olive oil.
+For smoking a turkey we recommend making a turkey rub paste with a ratio of 1 tablespoon rub to 1 tablespoon olive oil.
 Brush under the skin, on top of the turkey, and on the underside too.

 Store the rub in a small mason jar or another lidded container.
 You can store it for up to a year or until it starts to lose flavor.